ToonWeyens/PB3D/README.md

 ## 1.22:
 * NOW THE MEMORY LIMITS ARE CORRECTLY HANDLED BY INTRODUCING EQUILIBRIUM JOBS.
 * Equilibrium jobs now handle a subset of the parallel grid.
-* Added option to deallocate unused variables on the fly in "calc_eq_2".
+* Added option to deallocate unused variables on the fly in 'calc_eq_2'.
 Using this, the memory spikes for the equilibrium phase are lower.
 * Fixed bug where memory info was printed before the file existed.
-* Moved "divide_X_jobs" to "X_utilities".
+* Moved 'divide_X_jobs' to 'X_utilities'.
-* Created an equilibrium version of "divide_X_jobs".
+* Created an equilibrium version of 'divide_X_jobs'.
-* Removed the routine "test_max_mem".
+* Removed the routine 'test_max_mem'.
-* Input variable "max_mem_per_proc" has been renamed to "max_tot_mem_per_proc", to distinguish from internal variable "max_X_mem_per_proc".
+* Input variable 'max_mem_per_proc' has been renamed to 'max_tot_mem_per_proc', to distinguish from internal variable 'max_X_mem_per_proc'.
-* "read_HDF5_arrs" now has an array version as well, which uses the individual version.
+* 'read_HDF5_arrs' now has an array version as well, which uses the individual version.
-* The same for "retrieve_var_1D_id".
+* The same for 'retrieve_var_1D_id'.
-* Using "minim_output", the output file size can be minimized, by not saving eq_2 and X_1 variables between Richardson levels.
+* Using 'minim_output', the output file size can be minimized, by not saving eq_2 and X_1 variables between Richardson levels.
-* "tol_SLEPC" for next Richardson levels is adapted to the maximum relative Richardson error.
+* 'tol_SLEPC' for next Richardson levels is adapted to the maximum relative Richardson error.
 * Memory information is extended with the limits.

 ## 1.23:
 * FIRST OPTIMIZED VERSION TO FIND MAGNETIC FIELD LINES, BUT RESULTS ARE NOT COMPLETELY EQUAL TO BEFORE, AND POST DOES NOT WORK.
 * Removed shell matrix things, as they are not yet implemented.
-* Fixed a bug in "insert_block_mat" where "block_loc" was used erroneously.
+* Fixed a bug in 'insert_block_mat' where 'block_loc' was used erroneously.
 * Clean up a bit the SLEPC routines, all using n_mod_X now, fixed some minor memory leaks.
 * Time information in memory info now comes from MPI_Wtime.
-* "fourier2real" now also has a version that does not make use of trigonometric factors, but of theta and zeta directly.
+* 'fourier2real' now also has a version that does not make use of trigonometric factors, but of theta and zeta directly.
-* Improved debug of "calc_ang_grid_eq_B" by checking whether F variables are recovered.
+* Improved debug of 'calc_ang_grid_eq_B' by checking whether F variables are recovered.
-* There is now also a 3D equivalent of "calc_zero_NR".
-It is used in "coord_F2E", so now the magnetic field lines are calculated faster.
+* There is now also a 3D equivalent of 'calc_zero_NR'.
+It is used in 'coord_F2E', so now the magnetic field lines are calculated faster.
 * Implemented Zhang's method for root-finding, which is now used to calculate the resonant flux surfaces.

 ## 1.24:
 * FIRST COMPLETE PB3D VERSION.
-SUSPECTED PROBLEMS WITH 1.23 WERE DUE TO LOW "tol_SLEPC".
+SUSPECTED PROBLEMS WITH 1.23 WERE DUE TO LOW 'tol_SLEPC'.
 * Minimal outputs are also handled by POST now.
 * Fixed a bug where incompatibility between HELENA and minimal output was ignored.
-* Improved the handling of "tol_SLEPC".
+* Improved the handling of 'tol_SLEPC'.

 ## 1.25:
 * Added files from Alpha study.
 * The solution driver now does not need the equilbrium grid any more.
-* Split off some of the procedures in "HDF5_ops" into "HDF5_utilities".
+* Split off some of the procedures in 'HDF5_ops' into 'HDF5_utilities'.
-* Implemented "set_1D_vars" which sets the hyperslab of the 1D equivalent of a variable in multiple dimensions and/or chunk variables.
+* Implemented 'set_1D_vars' which sets the hyperslab of the 1D equivalent of a variable in multiple dimensions and/or chunk variables.
 * Fixed a bug in the conversion of half to full mesh of VMEC variables.
-* "norm_style" is now called "K_style" and "norm_style" is used to set the style of normalization (e.g. MISHKA, COBRA, ...).
+* 'norm_style' is now called 'K_style' and 'norm_style' is used to set the style of normalization (e.g. MISHKA, COBRA, ...).
 * Updated the run scripts to use Dr. Memory in stead of Valgrind.
-* "get_suffix" is renamed to "get_sec_ind_tot" as suffixes are not necessary any more, but total secondary index are.
+* 'get_suffix' is renamed to 'get_sec_ind_tot' as suffixes are not necessary any more, but total secondary index are.
-* Implemented "get_sec_X_range" that seeks a contiguous range for tensorial perturbation variables.
+* Implemented 'get_sec_X_range' that seeks a contiguous range for tensorial perturbation variables.
-* "read_HFD5_arrs" is now "read_HDF5_arr" and returns just one 1-D variable.
+* 'read_HFD5_arrs' is now 'read_HDF5_arr' and returns just one 1-D variable.
-* "retrieve_var_1D" is not necessary any more and has been removed.
+* 'retrieve_var_1D' is not necessary any more and has been removed.
 * Improved the MISHKA normalization by using the true value of B on axis, extrapolating half-mesh in VMEC.
 This changes T_0 slightly.
 * In the PB3D reconstruction routines, the normal limits are not passed any more, as this information is encoded in the grid already.

 ## 1.26:
-* Added a command-line variable "jump_to_sol" that can be used to jump straight to solution driver for first Richardson level.
+* Added a command-line variable 'jump_to_sol' that can be used to jump straight to solution driver for first Richardson level.
 * The integrated tensorial perturbation are deallocated in the SLEPC routines, instead of in the solution driver, to save memory.
 * The same is true for the previous solution variables.
 * Fixed bugs in the PB3D reconstruction routines, where the equilibrium jobs were not appropriately calculated for every Richardson level.